-Contact email@example.com if you are not getting postcards and E‑Mails from WSNA!
-Please remember to check your junk mail!
+Contact email@example.com if you are not getting postcards and emails from WSNA.
+Also, please remember to check your junk mail.

 Please contact Travis Elmore, WSNA Nurse Rep at telmore@WSNA.org or 206 – 575-7979 ext.
 3117 with questions or to find out what you can do to get a fair contract!

 If you find yourself in a situation that you believe creates unsafe conditions for patients or for you, you should complete a Staffing Complaint / ADO Form as soon as possible.